Meet Our Team

 Licensed Associate Marriage & Family Therapist

-Merrilee’s energy is uniquely playful and calming, which is part of the reason why she excels in healing trauma, repairing family connections, and empowering your voice.
-She is certified in Prepare & Enrich and has a foundation in emotion-focused therapy (EFT) to help her couples.
-Merrilee is also trained in Internal Family Systems (IFS) and supports families through art play, sand play, and other experiential modalities.
-Previously, she worked as a grief supporter for complicated loss, and she spent time working with treatment-resistant depression and anxiety using transcranial magnetic stimulation (TMS).
+Merrilee’s energy is uniquely playful and calming, which is part of the reason why she excels in healing trauma, repairing family connections, empowering your voice, and supporting identity development.
+She is trained in EMDR and Internal Family Systems (IFS), with a strong foundation in attachment theory and Emotionally Focused Therapy (EFT).
+Merrilee supports children, adolescents, and adults through art, sand tray, and other experiential approaches, thoughtfully tailoring her therapeutic style to create a person-centered environment for every client.
+She also offers an adapted SPACE protocol to help parents support children experiencing significant anxiety.
+Previously, she worked as a grief supporter for complicated loss and spent time working with treatment-resistant depression and anxiety using transcranial magnetic stimulation (TMS).

 Fun fact: Merrilee has a foundation in Kung Fu, which helped emphasize her practice in mindfulness, finding balance, and breathwork.